edsonportosilva/AdaptiveSignalProcessing/README.md

 2. Click the "Open in Colab" button (or manually open in Colab)
 3. The notebook will automatically clone the repository and install dependencies

-## How to Use This Course

-### For Students

-1. **Follow the Sequential Order**: The notebooks are numbered and build upon each other.
-Start with notebook 1 and progress sequentially.

-2. **Run the Code**: Execute all code cells to see the algorithms in action.
-Experiment by modifying parameters to develop intuition.

-3. **Study the Theory**: Each notebook contains mathematical derivations, explanations, and visualizations to help you understand the concepts.

-4. **Explore the Utilities**: Check out `algorithms.py` and `utils.py` to see implementations of adaptive filtering algorithms and helper functions.

-5. **Consult the Slides**: Portuguese speakers can refer to the PDF slides in `slides pt-br/` for additional explanations.

-### For Instructors

-- The notebooks can be used directly in lectures or assigned as homework
-- Each notebook is self-contained with theory and practical examples
-- The modular structure allows selecting specific topics as needed
-- Python implementations provide a foundation for student projects

-## Key Features

-- **Interactive Learning**: Jupyter notebooks with executable code and visualizations
-- **Complete Implementations**: Implementations of classic adaptive algorithms with Numba JIT compilation for computational efficiency
-- **Visual Demonstrations**: Animated GIFs and plots showing algorithm behavior
-- **Mathematical Rigor**: Detailed derivations with SymPy for symbolic mathematics
-- **Bilingual Support**: Code and notebooks in English, lecture slides available in Portuguese

 ## Python Modules

 ### `algorithms.py`